 Suggest a paper for the research map.

-The map already covers the eight mechanistic threads of AS research, with new papers added each month from automated PubMed and bioRxiv searches.
+The map covers the mechanistic threads of AS research, with new papers added regularly.
 Automated searches miss things.
-Preprints from disciplines that don’t normally cross-reference AS literature — microbiology, metabolomics, immunology — fall through the cracks.
+Preprints from disciplines that don’t normally cross-reference AS literature, microbiology, metabolomics, immunology, fall through the cracks.
 So do papers published in non-English journals, grey literature, and case series that would benefit a patient even if they never make it into a clinical guideline.

 If you’ve found something that you think belongs on the map, paste the link below.
 The editor reads every submission.
-Most are reviewed within a week.
+Most are reviewed within two weeks.
 If you provided an email and the paper is added (or declined with a note), you’ll hear back.
 Submissions are not accounts.
 We don’t store anything about you unless you choose to fill in the optional fields.

 What works well as a submission